privacycg/storage-partitioning/README.md

    * Save Page As

 If there is state or standards activity missing please [file an issue](https://github.com/privacycg/storage-partitioning/issues/new) or provide a pull request.

+## Presentation

+The author of this document gave a short presentation in early 2022 about the state of this effort: [State of state partitioning](https://docs.google.com/presentation/d/1i7KvTtIS2JhAadQsdWLFpMzNmgXmUbXSfPuO_wYX6d8/edit).

 ## Acknowledgments